Benchmarking Cross-Domain Audio-Visual Deception Detection: Experiments

 (1) Among the three strategies, Domain-by-Domain achieves the best overall average accuracy (average across all the results) of 53.66\%, followed by Domain-Alternating (53.06\%) and Domain-Simultaneous (52.30\%).
 This suggests that training on individual domains sequentially allows models to better abstract transferable patterns, likely due to reduced complexities between domains during training.
 In contrast, domain-alternating and domain-simultaneous keep switching between source domains, appearing to induce higher variability and lower overall accuracies.

-(2) Across all strategies, models trained on visual features generally outperform those trained on audio features.
-This is shown in the average results from each block.
-For domain-simultaneous training, the best performance (54.60\%) is achieved using visual behavioral features (AU+Gaze+Affect) with an MLP classifier.
-For domain-alternating, the best average performance is achieved by visual (face frames) trained with ResNet18+SVM.
-For domain-by-domain, although the best performance is achieved by audio (Waveform), its visual performances outperform audio ones, highlighting the robustness of visual cues over audio modalities.
+(2) Across all strategies, visual-based models generally outperform audio-based models.
+This trend is reflected in the average results of each strategy block.
+Under Domain-Simultaneous training, the best average performance is achieved by visual behavioral features, i.e., AU+gaze+affect, with an MLP classifier (54.60\%).
+Under Domain-Alternating training, the best average performance is obtained by face-frame features with RN18+SVM (54.18\%).
+Under Domain-by-Domain training, DINOv2 achieves the highest average accuracy (55.53\%), suggesting that pretrained visual foundation representations are especially effective when domains are introduced sequentially.

-(3) Regarding different features, overall, visual and behavioral features perform better than audio features.
-However, the performance using different strategies varies.
-For domain-simultaneous, we can observe that behavioral features (AUs, gaze, and affective cues) are more predictive than face frames or audio features.
-Their lower dimensionality and interpretability allow effective learning even on limited training data.
-For domain-alternating, face frames is better.
-For domain-by-domain, audio features achieve the best performance.
-Wave2Vec generally outperforms handcrafted features like Mel spectrograms or acoustic-prosodic embeddings, highlighting the importance of using pretrained self-supervised representations.
+(3) Regarding feature types, visual and behavioral features are generally more robust than audio features, but their effectiveness varies across sampling strategies.
+For Domain-Simultaneous training, behavioral cues such as AUs, gaze, and affect are highly competitive, likely because their compact and interpretable representations are easier to learn from mixed-domain data.
+For Domain-Alternating training, deep face-frame representations perform better, suggesting that frame-level visual features can benefit from repeated exposure to different source domains.
+For Domain-by-Domain training, face features also perform better, especially using DINOv2.
+This result suggests that preserving general visual knowledge while lightly adapting to deception-related facial cues can improve cross-domain robustness.

 (4) Regarding dataset effects, one observation is that training on clean, lab-collected datasets (such as Bag of Lies and MU3D) tends to generalize better to real-world or noisier datasets (like Real-life Trial or Box of Lies).
 For example, under domain-simultaneous sampling, training on B1\&M and testing on R yields the best result of 69.16\%.
 This performance is consistent with the domain-by-domain strategy, where B1\&M to R reaches 67.29\%.
 Conversely, when training noisy or lower-quality datasets (e.g., R, E), performance often degrades, suggesting that domain complexity and data quality significantly affect generalization.